-Mike is an award-winning designer whose expertise includes project management, UX design, and web/graphic design.
-He blends creativity with exceptional management and organizational skills.
+Mike is an experienced designer whose expertise includes product design, UI/UX, branding and marketing.
+Blends creativity with exceptional management and communication skills.

 Mobile Health Benefits

 Recognizing that seniors are the fastest growing segment of mobile users, M&R/AARP realized they needed an app tailored to this group of users.
 The existing site was not optimized for small screens and particularly not this demographic of users.

 I lead the UX team to create and launch a responsive (smartphone and tablet) benefits site.
 To make sure we were using patterns and conventions that these users understood, we used guerrilla testing during design and two days of intense user testing (and iterative redesign) before launch.
 The plan info was color coded to match corresponding print materials and we paid special attention to make sure the app meet accessibility standards.

 On release, mobile traffic was redirected to the new experience.
 Site usage via these sources increased exponentially.
 A big surprise to the product team was that they saw new members signing up via mobile.
 This was a delighter as there were very low expectation that this market would attempt a more complex task on a smaller screen.

 A Unique Challenge: How do we keep our visitors from getting lost in the site?